MRNA vaccine: Storage

 Because mRNA is fragile, some vaccines must be kept at very low temperatures to avoid degrading and thus giving little effective immunity to the recipient.
 Pfizer–BioNTech's BNT162b2 mRNA vaccine has to be kept between -80 and -60 C. Moderna says their mRNA-1273 vaccine can be stored between -25 and -15 C, which is comparable to a home freezer, and that it remains stable between 2 and 8 C for up to 30 days.
 In November 2020, Nature reported, "While it's possible that differences in LNP formulations or mRNA secondary structures could account for the thermostability differences [between Moderna and BioNtech], many experts suspect both vaccine products will ultimately prove to have similar storage requirements and shelf lives under various temperature conditions."
 Several platforms are being studied that may allow storage at higher temperatures.

 Recent

-Before 2020, no mRNA technology platform (drug or vaccine) had been authorized for use in humans, so there was a risk of unknown effects.
-The 2020 COVID-19 pandemic required faster production capability of mRNA vaccines, made them attractive to national health organisations, and led to debate about the type of initial authorization mRNA vaccines should get (including emergency use authorization or expanded access authorization) after the eight-week period of post-final human trials.
+Before 2020, no mRNA technology platform (drug or vaccine) had been approved for therapeutic use in humans, so there was a risk of unknown effects.
+The 2020 COVID-19 pandemic required faster production capability of mRNA vaccines, which made them attractive to national health organisations, and led to debate about the type of initial authorization mRNA vaccines should get (including emergency use authorization or expanded access authorization) after the eight-week period of post-final human trials.